 After last year’s initial event and the overwhelming positive response, ASEV has expanded the early career member focus on professional development.
 This year’s speaker, Michael Silacci of Opus One and former ASEV president, will share a collection of stories about individuals who took different paths through the wine industry.
 His presentation, “Desperately Seeking Millenials with Baby Boomer Work Ethics,” will explore different education backgrounds, associations with scientific and trade organizations, and work cultures.

 While AJEV, established in 1950, is our flagship journal, Catalyst: Discovery into Practice is our newly launched journal.
 AJEV continues to publish full-length research papers, literature reviews, research notes, and technical briefs on various aspects of enology and viticulture, including wine chemistry, sensory science, process engineering, wine quality assessments, microbiology, methods development, plant pathogenesis, diseases and pests of grape, rootstock and clonal evaluation, effects of field practices, and grape genetics and breeding.
 All papers are peer reviewed, and authorship of papers is not limited to members of ASEV.

 Catalyst completes the continuum with translation of research into practice and focuses on extending fundamental discoveries in the scientific disciplines to sustain and advance winemaking and grapegrowing.
 Catalyst will consider text-based and video submissions.
 Its focus is to provide information in a readily accessible format for readers via HighWire Press, the current publisher of AJEV online.

-Here at ASEV, the volunteers are the heart of the organization and essential to our success.
+Here at ASEV, volunteers are the heart of the organization and essential to our success.
 Our board and committee members are all volunteers.
 They continually use their voices to shape and influence the wine and grape industry.
 We’d love to have you join us.
-Click here to find out how you can be part of this community.
+Click here to find out how you can be a part of this community.